 Vektor Stage 1 is intended for disposal of radioactive waste generated from the ChNPP accident.
 The Stage I startup complex includes the facility for disposal of radioactive waste in reinforced concrete containers (SRW-1) and module facility for disposal of radioactive waste in bulk (SRW-2) and the required infrastructure facilities.
 The operator (State Specialized Enterprise on Management of Exclusion Zone Major Construction) at the stages of siting, design and construction of Vektor radwaste disposal facilities completes construction activities in SRW-1, SRW-2 and equips the infrastructure facilities, including car wash, radiological laboratory, changing room.

 The Engineered Near-Surface Disposal Facility for Solid Radioactive Waste has been constructed and commissioned at the Vektor site.
 ENSDF with a capacity of 55 000 m3 is intended for disposal of conditioned radioactive waste of ChNPP.
-For the period while plants for ChNPP radwaste processing do not produce conditioned radwaste packages, measures are taken to keep systems and equipment of the disposal facility in an operable state.

 According to the feasibility study for Vektor Stage 2 approved by the Resolution of the Cabinet of Ministers of Ukraine, Vektor Stage 2 envisages construction of a set of facilities for radioactive waste management: